Architecture Foundations Program

 The Tyler School of Art and Architecture offers a close-knit community of interdisciplinary thinkers and creators dedicated to driving change.

-Meet the Architecture Foundations Faculty
+Meet the Architecture Programs Faculty

 Meet the working architects / faculty who teach Tyler’s first-year foundation courses for architecture majors.